 Thanks to generous funding from the Government of Canada the University of Windsor, and other sponsors (scroll down to see some of our sponsors), we are able to offer this workshop at no cost to participants (with all on-site costs, including shared hotel accommodations and meals, as well as bus transportation from Toronto and London to Windsor, covered).

-We also hope to be able to provide travel stipends to support youth coming from more remote areas.
+We also have some funds to provide travel stipends to support youth coming from more remote areas.
 Please contact us with any questions.

 Many more details to come – follow us on Instagram, Twitter and Facebook @CityClimateAct.